 ERWIN ROSS Thomas of Buffalo, NY added De Dion engine kits to his output of Cleveland bicycles.

 IN PARIS HIPPOLYTE Labitte built a tidy little 198cc ¾hp engine and offered it to Russian emigrees Michel and Eugene Werner to replace the electric motors that powered the kinetoscopes (film projectors) they were importing from the Edison company.
 Michel fitted one over the front wheel of a bicycle as a publicity stunt.
 It drove the front wheel via a twisted rawhide belt that slipped hopelessly in the rain.
 It was top heavy and, when it skidded on wet, greasy cobblestones, tended to burst into flames because of the spirit burner that heated its hot-tube ignition.
 But there wasn’t much competition and a dozen had been sold within a few months.

-A HILDEBRAND & Wolfmuller made a demo run in Tokyo.
+A HILDEBRAND & Wolfmuller made a demo run in Tokyo—the first motor cycle to be seen in Japan.
 But that year its German and French operations collapsed.
 H&Ws had been sold at below cost price, they were unreliable and buyers demanded their money back.
 An H&W was raced at the Crystal Palace where it was said to have reached 27mph, but only on level ground.
 Major weaknesses were a tendency to skid and problems climbing even gentle slopes.